EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Encoding-based MAC Design

 \subsection{Design and Application of MAC Array}

 We deploy the encoding-based multipliers and adders to construct a MAC array with a size $N \times N$ to execute MAC operations in DNNs efficiently, one column of which is illustrated in \figname~\ref{fig:ourMAC}.
 At the inputs of each encoding-based multiplier, flip-flops are inserted to allow the reuse of inputs, similar to that in the traditional systolic array.
-Different from the traditional systolic array where each MAC unit has an individual adder, the adders only appear at the bottom of each column, which performs the bit-wise weighted accumulation in a column.
-Another difference is that there are no flip-flops for storing the multiplication result of the multipliers due to the shorter critical paths inside the encoding-based multipliers.
+Compared to the traditional systolic array, our MAC array design differs in two aspects: First, whereas each MAC unit in the traditional systolic array includes an individual adder, in our design, adders are only placed at the bottom of each column, namely ACC units, which performs the bit-wise accumulation in a column.
+Second, traditional systolic arrays require flip-flops in each MAC unit to store partial sums.
+Due to the short critical paths inside the encoding-based multipliers and highly parallelized bit-wise accumulators, flip-flops only appear at the outputs of the ACC units in our design.
+Furthermore, we can utilize the \texttt{optimize\_registers} command in Design Compiler to optimize the number and placement of these registers during the logic synthesis process to enhance the area and power efficiency.

 To execute MAC operations with the encoding-based MAC array, weights in a neural network are first loaded into the flip-flops in each multiplier.
 Activations are streamed as inputs.
-Since there are no flip-flops for storing the intermediate multiplication results in each multiplier, activations are not required to be shifted as in the traditional systolic array.
-Activations belonging to the inputs of a neuron can enter each column simultaneously and the results of multiplication and bit-wise accumulation are obtained after each clock cycle.
+Unlike traditional MAC units in systolic array that require flip-flops for storing intermediate partial sums, activations in our design are not required to be shifted as in the traditional systolic array.
+Activations belonging to the inputs of a neuron can enter each column simultaneously and the results of multiplication and bit-wise accumulation are obtained after two clock cycles.

-To enhance the inference accuracy of neural networks executed on the encoding-based MAC array, we further fine-tune the adjustable position weights for specific neural networks.
-These position weights are initially set to the values determined by minimizing the RMSE that the bit sequences approximate the original multiplication results.
-In fine-tuning, straight-through estimator (STE) \cite{bengio2013estimating} was used for propagating gradients of encoding-based multipliers.